UbiquityRobotics/learn2/docs/ez_map/ez_map_intro.rst

 .. note::

-    EZ-MAP ships with its own configuration files.
+    EZ-Map ships with its own configuration files.
-    If you've made manual changes to the robot software and EZ-MAP no longer works, re-flash the original image before troubleshooting further.
+    If you've made manual changes to the robot software and EZ-Map no longer works, re-flash the original image before troubleshooting further.

 Pi Camera